 The market capitalization of our company is or may be below the value of our cash, cash equivalents and marketable securities at the time of consummation of any strategic transaction.
 Although the TRILOGY clinical trials failed to meet their primary endpoints, we believe that data from preclinical and other clinical studies of CaPre may support potential further investigation and development activities by a potential counterparty in a strategic transaction.
 However, potential counterparties in a strategic transaction involving our company may place minimal or no value on our assets, given the limited data regarding their potential new application.
 Further, the development and any potential commercialization of CaPre by a potential counterparty to a strategic transaction will require substantial additional funding associated with the conduct of the necessary clinical testing to obtain regulatory approval.
-Consequently, any potential counterparty in a strategic transaction involving our company may choose not to spend additional resources and continue development of CaPre and may attribute little or no value, in such a transaction, to CaPre or our intellectual property.
+Consequently, any potential counterparty in a strategic transaction involving our company may choose not to spend

-Our ability to successfully consummate a strategic transaction may be materially and adversely affected by the recent COVID-19 pandemic.
+Our ability to successfully consummate a strategic transaction may be materially and adversely affected by the COVID-19 pandemic.

 The COVID-19 pandemic is severely adversely affecting the U.S., Canadian and many other global economies.
-If the outbreak continues to spread, it may affect our operations and those of third parties upon which we rely, including:

-· limiting our ability to explore strategic alternatives to enhance shareholder value
+If the outbreak continues to spread, it may affect our operations and those of third parties upon which we rely, including limiting our ability to explore strategic alternatives to enhance shareholder value.